hashicorp/vault-ssh-helper/README.md

 ### Options
 |Option       |Description|
 |-------------|-----------|
-|`verify`     |To verify that the helper is installed correctly and is able to talk to Vault successfully.
+|`verify-only`|Verifies that ssh-helper is installed correctly and is able to communicate with Vault.
-|`config-file`|The path to the configuration file.
-The properties of config file are mentioned below.
+|`config`     |The path to the configuration file.
+Configuration options are mentioned below.
+|`dev`        |ssh-helper Vault TLS disabled.
+This is NOT recommended for production use.
+Use with caution.

 ## Download vault-ssh-helper